stephenslab/ipynb-website/README.md

 + The [jnbinder](https://github.com/gaow/jnbinder) tool is used to generate the webpages from the Jupyter notebooks.
-To retrieve the most up-to-date version of jnbinder for your project, run this command in the main directory of your repository:
+To retrieve the most up-to-date version of jnbinder for your project, run this command in the base directory of your repository:

   ```bash
   sos-runner ./release.sos upgrade-jnbinder